 Eligibility for continuing healthcare funding in England is determined against continuing care criteria by the local NHS (Clinical Commissioning Group or Commissioning Support Unit).
-To qualify, an individual’s care needs must be not merely incidental to the provision of accommodation and not of a nature that social services could be expected to provide.
+To qualify, your care needs must be not merely incidental to the provision of accommodation and not of a nature that Social Services could be expected to provide.

-These are difficult concepts, but basically distinguish a person’s social care needs (typically associated with older age and declining physical or cognitive functioning) from more complex, intense or unpredictable primary health needs.
+These are difficult concepts, but basically distinguish your social care needs (typically associated with older age and declining physical or cognitive functioning) from more complex, intense or unpredictable primary health needs.

 Establishing eligibility for continuing healthcare is not as simple as showing that nurses look after an individual.
 Nor is it as straightforward as having a certain medical diagnosis – there is no simple continuing healthcare criteria.